Updated July 22nd, 2018.

 For many travellers, Bangkok is the starting point for their backpacking adventure across South East Asia!
-International flights land at Bangkok’s Suvarnabhumi Airport and from here it’s around a 30 minute taxi drive to the city centre, costing approximately 400 baht.
+International flights land at Bangkok’s Suvarnabhumi Airport and from here it’s around a 30-minute taxi drive to the city centre, costing approximately 400 baht.
 (Find cheap flights here).

 Airport buses also depart every hour from taking you into the city centre, where you can catch the wonderful Bangkok ‘Sky Train,’ (The BTS) the Underground (MRT) or take a ride with one of the millions of tuk-tuks, taxi’s or motorbike taxi’s straight to your hotel.

-Where to go next?
+Where to go next

-Explore old Buddhist temples at this ancient city which became the second capital of Thailand after Sukhothai, founded in 1350.
+Explore old Buddhist temples in this ancient city which became the second capital of Thailand after Sukhothai, founded in 1350.
 Ride a bicycle around the ruins and see the famous Buddha head submerged between the roots of a tree.

 This beautiful natural island is the perfect beach getaway and it’s only 5 hours from Bangkok.
-Beaches, national parks, waterfalls, diving and a great ‘backpacker vibe’ this is the place to relax after a few hectic days and hard core nights in the city.
+Beaches, national parks, waterfalls, diving and a great ‘backpacker vibe’ this is the place to relax after a few hectic days and hardcore nights in the city.

 More of a ‘flashpacker’ getaway, this tiny island is a favourite amongst ‘weekenders’ from Bangkok, meaning prices can be higher than other islands and hard to find a room Friday and Saturday.

-The town that is famous by the River Kwae Bridge is just a two hour bus ride from Bangkok.
+The town that is famous for the River Kwai Bridge is just a two-hour bus ride from Bangkok.
 With lovely mountainous countryside all around, there’s biking, trekking, visits to waterfalls and rafting adventures to be had.

 Join Our Community